 All you have to look for to see Flat Arm Syndrome is a pitching arm that is FLAT, or nearly so, when the pitcher's front foot is planted and/or their shoulders start rotating.

 That contrasts with Justin Verlander's pitching arm, which is UP as he goes into front foot plant.

-Technically-speaking, Flat Arm Syndrome means little to no external rotation, and in the worst case internal rotation, at the commencement of shoulder rotation, which is usually at front foot plant.
+Flat Arm Syndrome means little to no external rotation or, in the worst case, internal rotation at the commencement of shoulder rotation, which is usually -- but not always -- at front foot plant.

 One thing to keep in mind when judging pitchers' Timing is that, more and more often, and as with Stephen Strasburg, I'm seeing shoulder rotation beginning before foot plant, an especially problematic movement pattern called Early Torso Rotation.